site24x7/terraform-provider-site24x7/docs/resources/rest_api_transaction_monitor.md

 * `display_name` (String) Display Name for the monitor.
 * `step_url` (String) Website address to monitor.
-* `severity` (String) Stop on Error severity for the step.
+* `on_error` (String) Stop on Error severity for the step.
 '0' means Stop and Notify, '1' means Proceed , '2' means Notify and Proceed
 * `step_details` (List)  API request details related to this step.
 * `steps` (List) List of Steps details to be associated to the steps.
 * `display_name` (String) "Display name for the step"